AxisCommunications/opc-ua-plugin-server/README.md

 # OPC-UA Plugin Server ACAP application

 This repository contains the source code for building an OPC-UA Server ACAP application, along with a guide on developing and building custom modules/plugins.
 You can create your own plugins to address specific use cases.
-Two example plugins are provided and described below.
-Additional plugins will be published in the future designed to enhance production value.
+Example plugins are provided and briefly described below, for more information about a plugin see its readme.

 The OPC-UA Server is based on the [**open62541**](https://www.open62541.org/) library.
 For an introduction to OPC-UA, see